TroutTrout

 User Identity Verification

 Ensuring that the identity of users accessing the air-gapped environment is genuine and verified is critical.
-This requires robust identity verification processes that can operate independently of external identity providers.
+This requires identity verification processes that can operate independently of external identity providers.

 Strategies for Managing User Identity and Access Control